Mercerenies/eulers-melting-pot/README.md

   will be acceptable.
 * I have written a few programming languages.
 At least one of them is in a usable state right now.
   For fairness, I will not be using any language that I myself wrote.
+* Generally speaking, interpreters and compilers are to be taken "as-is".
+That means that, while it is perfectly permissible to use compiler-specific extensions to a language, it is also necessary to treat any bugs in the chosen compiler as intended behavior.
+One minor exception to this is in the case of historical code, where minor modifications are necessary to get a language interpreter written long ago to work on a modern computer, as there are several historical languages I aim to use for this challenge.

+## Speed Adjectives

+Some solutions are marked as "slow".
+Generally speaking, the following rough guidelines can be used to estimate how long it takes to run the code on a reasonably modern computer.
+These are, of course, very rough estimates, so take them with a grain of salt.

+* 30s or less: I will generally not denote these at all.
+* 30s to 2min: "A somewhat slow solution"
+* 2min to 10min: "A very slow solution"
+* More than 10min: "An incredibly slow solution"

+Currently, the slowest solution in this repository is Problem 130 (Fourier), which takes roughly 26 minutes.
+The second slowest is Problem 96 (Javagony), at roughly 20 minutes.

+I do not have an explicit upper bound on the runtime of a correct algorithm.
+I will not leave code unattended overnight or for days on end, and the code written must *actually* terminate on a machine I have access to, not just theoretically produce correct results.

 ## Final Notes